k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 **griddap** lets you request a data subset, graph, or map from a  gridded dataset (for example, sea surface temperature data from a satellite), via a specially formed URL

 ### 3. Dataset ID

+The dataset id of our dataset previously used was:  bcodmo_dataset_783911

 ### 4. Choose your file type